blackbaud/stache1/tutorials/getting-started/index.md

 ![Ipsum Image][ipsum-image-00]

-## Step 2 - Get your API keys ##
+## Step 2 - Get your API key ##
-To obtain API keys, you <a href="{{ site.devportalurlsubscribeproduct }}" target="_blank">subscribe to an API Product</a>.
+The API key is assigned to an individual developer in order to access the API.
+The API key is associated with your developer account.
+To obtain an API key, you <a href="{{ site.devportalurlsubscribeproduct }}" target="_blank">subscribe to an API Product</a>.
 If you are new to our API, we recommend that you subscribe to the **Starter** product because it does not require approval by a Blackbaud API administrator.
 Partners can subscribe to the **Unlimited** product that requires approval by a Blackbaud API administrator.

+ After you subscribe to a product, a primary key and a secondary key will be created.
+These keys are visible in the product subscription details:
+  ![Ipsum Image][ipsum-image-00]

-<p class="alert alert-info">The API keys include a primary key and a secondary key.
-Use the primary key as the API key, and use the secondary key as the secret API key.</p>
+<p class="alert alert-info">When interacting with the API console, the primary key represents the API key.
+For this tutorial, we will not use the secondary key.</p>

 > To Do: The organization of API products and associated API endpoints are still a work in progress.
 This step needs to be updated as the API product(s) is organized.
 >
 > To Do: The partner details need to be discussed with the global partnership team
->
-> To Do: Verify which keys (primary and/or secondary API key) are used as the public API key and secret API key.

- After you subscribe to a product, your API keys are visible in the subscription details.

 ![Ipsum Image][ipsum-image-01]